SimonMoynihan33/Level-Lounge/README.md

 ## Deployment🚀

-Deploying your project correctly ensures that it runs smoothly in a production environment.
+Deploying the project correctly ensures that it runs smoothly in a production environment.
 Below are detailed instructions for deploying Level Lounge to Heroku, and how to fork and clone the repository for development or customization purposes.

 ### Deploy to Heroku

 Heroku is a cloud platform that allows developers to deploy, manage, and scale applications.
 Here’s how to deploy Level Lounge to Heroku:

-1. **Set Up Your Heroku Account**:
+1. **Set Up a Heroku Account**:
-   - Create an account on [Heroku](https://www.heroku.com/) if you haven't already.
+   - Create an account on [Heroku](https://www.heroku.com/).
-   - Install the Heroku CLI on your machine: [Heroku CLI Installation Guide](https://devcenter.heroku.com/articles/heroku-cli).
+   - Install the Heroku CLI: [Heroku CLI Installation Guide](https://devcenter.heroku.com/articles/heroku-cli).

 2. **Prepare Your Application for Deployment**:
-   - Ensure all your dependencies are listed in `requirements.txt` and that your `Procfile` is correctly configured:
+   - Ensure all dependencies are listed in `requirements.txt` and that `Procfile` is correctly configured:
      ```
      web: gunicorn your_project_name.wsgi
      ```